airtap/airtap/README.md

 ## Workflow

-Airtap works out of the box with a few commonly used javascript frameworks (qunit, mocha, tape, jasmine).
-If you are already testing using these, airtap setup will be trivial.
+Airtap works out of the box with `tap` and `tape`.
+If you're already using these, setup will be trivial.

 Airtap has 3 modes of operation: locally, cloud browsers, and continuous integration.
 You should make sure that airtap is working locally before you try to run the other two.